oss-review-toolkit/ort/README.md

 [core development team](https://github.com/orgs/oss-review-toolkit/people), so these operating systems are considered to be well supported.

-To run the ORT binaries (also see [Installation from binaries](#from-binaries)) at least a Java Runtime Environment (JRE) version 8 is required, but using version 11 is recommended.
-Memory and CPU requirements vary depending on the size and type of project(s) to analyze / scan, but the general recommendation is to configure the JRE with 8 GiB of memory (`-Xmx=8g`) and to use a CPU with at least 4 cores.
+To run the ORT binaries (also see [Installation from binaries](#from-binaries)) at least Java 11 is required.
+Memory and CPU requirements vary depending on the size and type of project(s) to analyze / scan, but the general recommendation is to configure Java with 8 GiB of memory (`-Xmx=8g`) and to use a CPU with at least 4 cores.

 If ORT requires external tools in order to analyze a project, these tools are listed by the `ort requirements` command.
 If a package manager is not list listed there, support for it is integrated directly into ORT and does not require any